Ryan-Marchildon/teaching/README.md

 # Teaching

-This repo contains lectures and materials from various talks and tutorials I have delivered.
+This repo contains lectures and materials from various talks and tutorials I have created and delivered.

 ### Summary of Contents:
 Click to jump to the relevant directory.